sionabraham-senvo/sioncodes/blog/_posts/fast-postgresql-tests.md

         return new_user.to_domain()
 ```

-We can then encapsulate the session in a context manager:
+We can then encapsulate the session in a context manager, which will let us automatically close the session when we are
+done with it:

 ```python